Sarahligbe/stage-two/backend/README.md

     ```

 5. **Update configuration**:
    Ensure you update the necessary configurations in the `.env` file, particularly the database configuration.

+    __**Note**__: Update the BACKEND_CORS to include your AWS public IP if you're running in an EC2 instance

 ## Setting up with Docker
 ### Prerequisites